nvooren/github-guide/README.md

 <br />
 <b>3.
 Create a github folder</b><br />
 Create a folder you would like to use for your github projects.
-When your folder is created go to your cmd and go to the folder location by using the command "cd" for example "cd C:\Users\xwolfyxNL\Desktop\github"<br />
+When your folder is created go to your command prompt and go to the folder location by using the command "cd" for example "cd C:\Users\xwolfyxNL\Desktop\github"<br />
+After that you enter the command "git init" this makes the folder a github folder.<br />
 <br />
 <b>4.
-Find a repsitory you like to use or create your own</b><br />
+Find a project you like to use or create your own</b><br />
+When you have found or created a github project, you click on the green button called "Clone or download" and you copy the provided link.<br />
+You go back to your command prompt and go to your github folder location.<br />
+Run this command "git clone copiedlink"<br />
+This will copy the entire project to your github folder.